Hot-potato routing

 In Internet routing between autonomous systems which are interconnected in multiple locations, hot-potato routing is the practice of passing traffic off to another autonomous system as quickly as possible, thus using their network for wide-area transit.
 Cold-potato routing is the opposite, where the originating autonomous system internally forwards the packet until it is as near to the destination as possible.

 Behaviors

 Hot-potato routing (or "closest exit routing") is the normal behavior generally employed by most ISPs.
 Like a hot potato in the hand, the source of the packet tries to hand it off as quickly as possible in order to minimize the burden on its network.
+Hot-potato routing offers operational advantages such as reduced infrastructure costs, as traffic is handed off at the nearest exit point, avoiding the need for overseas POPs or dedicated submarine-cable capacity.

 Cold-potato routing (or "best exit routing") on the other hand, requires more work from the source network, but keeps traffic under its control for longer, allowing it to offer a higher end-to-end quality of service to its users.
 It is prone to misconfiguration as well as poor coordination between two networks, which can result in unnecessarily circuitous paths.
 NSFNET used cold-potato routing in the 90s.
+Cold-potato routing enables providers to optimize paths based on real-time network conditions, troubleshoot issues without relying on third parties, and maintain more predictable delivery times.
+It also reduces the risk of packet loss due to congestion or oversubscription in external networks.

 When a transit network with a hot-potato policy peers with a transit network employing cold-potato routing, traffic ratios between the two networks tend to be symmetric.